Frequently Asked Questions

 Do you provide “excuse” notes for my professor?

-Yes, you will need to complete visit verification form online and have it sent to them.
+Yes, you will need to complete the visit verification form online and have it sent to them.
 This verification will only state the time and date of a patient’s visit.
 Please be sure to your professor’s email address when you fill out the online request form as verifications will not be sent to student emails.

 Can I bring my outside provider’s lab orders (standing blood orders, etc.) to the lab at the Health Center?